andrewtch88/mvc-ecommerce/includes/readme.txt

-this includes folders is to handle forms only
+this includes folders is to mostly handle forms only